francoismdj/netbox-kea-dhcp/README.md

 Recommended Netbox webhooks
 ---------------------------

-It’s recommended to set several webhooks with conditions and restricted body template, in order to filter events and avoid unecessary network and CPU load:
+Sysadmins should set several webhooks with conditions and restricted body template, in order to filter events and avoid unecessary network and CPU load.

+Below is a recommended webhook set-up.
+It assumes that DHCP hardware addresses are apped with netbox interface MAC addresses.
+If interfaces are not used (i.e. hardware addresses are only mapped with a custom field defined in netbox IP addresses), webhooks on (vm) interfaces, (virtual) devices are not needed.

 Common to all webhooks: